 Digital marketers measure and assess the success of digital campaigns.
 Pulling data from branded short links platforms such as BL.INK can be much easier than pulling data from each individual platform and then aggregating data into a report.
 For example, if a team runs a campaign on Facebook, Twitter, and Pinterest, it’s easier to look within a link management system such as BL.INK to integrate analytics and then assess relative performance.

 Most social media platforms such as Facebook, Twitter, Pinterest, etc. have different ways to measure user interactions.
 For example, Twitter recently announced it was changing its user assessment strategy, which is entirely different from other social platforms.
-Our informal experience at BLINK indicates that these platforms each define a “click” differently, and often include other types of engagements in their click count reporting.
-Meanwhile, what’s a marketer to do?
+Our informal experience at BL.INK indicates that these platforms each define a “click” differently, and often include other types of engagements in their click count reporting.
+So, what’s a marketer to do?

-When you use a link management system such as BLINK, you know exactly how we define a “click” and you can use that definition across different platforms, to ensure greater consistency in your analytics.
+When you use a link management system such as BL.INK, you know exactly how we define a “click” and you can use that definition across different platforms, to ensure greater consistency in your analytics.

 Beacon technology is also being used “in the wild” in retail stores to attract customers to retail products.
-Beacons ping the phones of customers as they physically pass through an area, pushing content to through a link embedded in the beacon.
-If your organization is considering using beacons, be sure to use a short link that can be easily read, remember and edited.
-This will save you money and time by allowing you to change the destination URL along with your campaigns, while re-using the same beacons for each initiative.
+Beacons ping the phones of customers as they physically pass through an area, pushing content through a link embedded in the beacon.
+If your organization is considering using beacons, be sure to use a short link that can be easily read, remembered, and edited.
+This will save you money and time by allowing you to change the destination URL along with your campaigns while re-using the same beacons for each initiative.

 Human Resources departments care about recruiting new talent, cultivating company culture, managing employee wellbeing, and much more.
 They use branded short links for a variety of tasks ranging from job postings to event promotion.
 For example, TMobile has a dedicated website, www.tmobile.careers, for all of its recruiting activities.
-HR teams use branded short links to see which channels attract the best applicants, so they can focus their resources in the areas that have the most impact.
+HR teams use branded short links to see which channels attract the best applicants, so they can focus their resources on the areas that have the most impact.
 They also use short links to see how users engage with various types of content and resources, so they can offer the most useful information.

 No matter what your charter is, branded short links offer powerful ways to help you be a more effective, results-driven marketer.
 Click here to learn more about the ways that BL.INK can super-charge your digital marketing efforts.

-Try Bl.ink for free.
+Try Bl.INK for free.
 Sign up for a free trial